Celebrating 23 Years of Growing the Grassroots

 The Lenny Zakim Fund was launched by Lenny, not as a family foundation, but as a 501c3 public charity.
 With a highly efficient and talented three-person staff, LZF receives pro bono office space, accounting and audit, administrative and IT support, as well as donated services for communications, design, and printing.
 Grant allocation, management assistance, fundraising, and more are accomplished through the active, hands-on engagement of a volunteer Board of Directors.

-A seasoned development professional, Allison comes to the Lenny Zakim Fund from the Social Innovation Forum where she served as Director of Development.
+A seasoned nonprofit professional, Allison comes to the Lenny Zakim Fund from the Social Innovation Forum where she served as Director of Development.
 Her work experience includes positions as a frontline fundraiser for Phillips Academy Andover, the Walnut Hill School and Boston College Law School, a development consultant with the Wayland Group, and founder and principal of Advancement Advisers.
 A graduate of Phillips Academy Andover, Trinity College, and the University of Pittsburgh School of Law, Allison began as a law clerk with the Massachusetts Superior Court and a lawyer with Nixon Peabody and Prince Lobel Tye.
-Allison currently serves as a director of the Hole in the Wall Gang Camp and vice president of the Empire Loan Charitable Foundation.
+Allison currently serves as a director of the Hole in the Wall Gang Camp, a member of Phillips Academy’s Board of Trustees, and vice president of the Empire Loan Charitable Foundation.
 She has the proud distinction of being the youngest recipient of Andover’s Distinguish Service Award and the first African American alumna to serve on Andover’s Board of Trustees.
 A long-time resident of Boston’s South End, Allison enjoys walks with her dogs, cooking, traveling, and boxing.

 Loren Van Allen